kamchatka-volcano/hypertextcpp/README.md

 ## Template file syntax

 ### Expressions
 **$(**`c++ expression`**)**
-Expressions are used to add application's data to the template.
-It can be any valid C++ expression, with only condition, that its result must be streamable to the default output stream `std::ostream`.
-Expressions can be placed anywhere in the HTML template, besides the tag names.
+Expressions are used to add the application's data to the template.
+It can be any valid C++ expression, with the only condition that its result must be streamable to the default output stream `std::ostream`.
+Expressions can be placed anywhere in the HTML template, except in tag names.
-In our todolist example, `$(cfg.name)` is an expression adding template config variable `name` to the result page.
+In our todolist example, `$(cfg.name)` is an expression that adds the template config variable `name` to the result page.

 ### Statements
 **${**`c++ statement(s)`**}**
 Statements are used to add any valid C++ code to the template rendering function.
-For example, you can add variables, classes declarations or lambdas.
-Let's say that you don't like the default name `cfg` used for passing data to the template.
+For example, you can add variables, class declarations, or lambdas.
+Let's say you don't like the default name `cfg` used for passing data to the template.
 You can create a reference to it with any name you like and use it later:

 ```html
     ${ auto& param = cfg;}
     <h1>$(param.name)'s todo list:</h1>
 ```

-Note, that `cfg` and `out` are reserved names used for parameters in generated rendering function.
+Note, that `cfg` and `out` are reserved names used for parameters in the generated rendering function.
 Also, don't put anything in the `htcpp` namespace.

 ### Global statements
 **#{**`c++ statement(s)`**}**
 These statements are used to add any valid C++ code outside the template rendering function.
-Unlike regular statements, with global ones you can add include directives or functions definitions.
-Global statements can only be placed in the top level of `htcpp` template, outside any HTML element.
-Please, don't put anything in the `htcpp` namespace.
+Unlike regular statements, with global ones you can add include directives or function definitions.
+Global statements can only be placed at the top level of the `htcpp` template, outside any HTML element.
+Please don't put anything in the `htcpp` namespace.

 ### Control flow extensions
 If **hypertextcpp** used a common approach for control flow in HTML template engines, our todolist example would look something like this: